Danaroth83/jodefu/README.md

 - **Parameters' setting**: Scripts testing the settings of the JoDeFu algorithm:
   - `demo_parameters.m`: by varying the regularization parameter, the metric function norm, the total variation linear operator and the blurring diameter.

-### User manual
+### How to use

-The MRCA model simulated acquisition with JoDeFu algorithm with validation can be run through `src/jodefu/wrapper_compressed_acquisition.m` with the following code snippet:
+The MRCA model simulated acquisition and JoDeFu algorithm with validation can be run through `src/jodefu/wrapper_compressed_acquisition.m` with the following code snippet:
 ```
 [I_out, I_acq, mask_out, MR] = wrapper_compressed_acquisition('im', im,...
     'ratio', ratio, 'mask', mask, 'test', test, 'inv', inv, 'radius', d_b,...